nicolas-angarita/Zillow_Project/README.md

 # Project Goals

- - Identify key drivers of churn.
+ - Identify what drives home values
- - Predict which customers are at risk of churning
+ - Build a model to best predict home value

 # Project Description

-Anytime a business is struggling, they have to revert to the basic questions of business and answer who is the customer and what makes them stay or leave.
-In this case why does it seem like so many customers are churning.
-What are key drivers that are turning our customers away?
-Could it be the services we are providing, our pricing policy, our target market (age of customer, gender, etc.), or other drivers.
-We will analyze some of the drivers just mentioned to see if we can come up with a model to see what is causing our customers to chun.
-Once we have ran our models we will make recommendations on how to better retain our customers from churning in the future.
+We are looking to come up with a machine learning model that will help us see which features gives us the best indicators of price and also be able to predict the price of the home.
+These homes are located in Southern California within the Orange County, Los Angeles County, and the Ventura County.
+After we have explored and made our models we will recommend what features are best to help predict price and give usesful insights on our data.

 # Initial Questions

- 1. Do customers with partners or dependents churn more than those with no dependents or partner?
+ 1. Will more bedrooms and bathrooms drive house value up?
- 2. Does the type of contract a customer have make it more likley to churn?
+ 2. Does lot size sqft increase home value?
- 3. Are customers with different internet service more or less likely to churn?
+ 3. Does the month of the transaction of the home affect the price of the home?
- 4. Are Senior Citizens more or less likely to churn than non Senior Citizen?
+ 4. Are Orange County home values higher vs. Los Angeles and Ventura home values?

 # The Plan